kfoofw/nba_espn/3.analysis/threepoint_2018-19/Bayesian-Hierarchical-Modelling-of-3-point-shooting.md

         of the hierarchy, we have to create as many priors for each grouping.
-A similar analogy is that we need a total of N ω\_pos/κ\_pos parameters for N positions, and thus likewise we need a total of N κ\_player parameters.
+A similar analogy is that we need a total of N ω\_pos/κ\_pos parameters for N positions, and thus likewise we need a total of N κ\_player prior parameters.

   - Each ω\_player is generated from a Beta distribution for each player position grouping as parameterised by ω\_pos and κ\_pos

       - ![P(\\omega\_{player} | \\omega\_{pos},
         \\kappa\_{pos})](https://latex.codecogs.com/png.latex?P%28%5Comega_%7Bplayer%7D%20%7C%20%5Comega_%7Bpos%7D%2C%20%5Ckappa_%7Bpos%7D%29
         "P(\\omega_{player} | \\omega_{pos}, \\kappa_{pos})")
       - Represented by pink dotted lines

   - Each ω\_pos is also defined by a prior distribution which is a Beta distribution

       - ![P(\\omega\_{pos})](https://latex.codecogs.com/png.latex?P%28%5Comega_%7Bpos%7D%29
         "P(\\omega_{pos})")
       - Represented by red dotted lines

   - Each κ\_pos is defined by a prior distribution which is a Gamma distribution

       - ![P(\\kappa\_{pos})](https://latex.codecogs.com/png.latex?P%28%5Ckappa_%7Bpos%7D%29
         "P(\\kappa_{pos})")
       - Represented by dark green dotted lines

   - Denominator P(Y) represents the marginal distribution of Y

-      - Not typically considered in JAGS Markov Chain Monte Carlo (MCMC) simulations as the denominator is a normalisation factor that is cancelled out using the MCMC algorithms (either Metropolis-Hastings or Gibs Sampling)
+      - Not typically considered in JAGS Markov Chain Monte Carlo (MCMC) simulations as the denominator is a normalisation factor that is cancelled out using the MCMC algorithms (Gibs Sampling).

 It is also worth noting that priors are set to be typically vague/non-commital unless one has defined knowledge in the particular